Optimal order placement in limit order markets: Numerical results

-To illustrate our method, we simulated its application using historical data.
-We considered an execution of a moderate-sized order to buy $S=2000$ shares of Microsoft Corporation (MSFT) stock with an execution deadline $T=1$ minute, to be executed on the NASDAQ and BATS Z stock exchanges.
-This liquid stock is traded on multiple exchanges, but for simplicity we considered only these two.
-We assumed in the simulation that rebates are $r_{NSDQ}=20$ and $r_{BATS}=25$ mills (1 mill = $10^{-4}$ dollars) per share which is close to their historical averages.
-The fee was assigned to $f=29$ mills per share and the half-spread was set to $h=50$ mills which is typical for this stock.
-To perform numerical optimization we used trade and quote (TAQ) data from January to March 2012, and computed one-minute seller-initiated trade volumes on these two exchanges using the \cite{lee91} rule with a zero millisecond time offset between trades and quotes.
-The seller-initiated trade volumes were used as estimates of one-minute order outflows $\xi_{BATS},\xi_{NSDQ}$ from the corresponding best bid queues.
-These estimates are conservative because they do not include possible order cancelations from the front of the queues.
-TAQ data does not allow to directly track orders and order cancelations, but this information is available in more detailed ``Level 2" datasets.
-To ensure that seller-initiated trading volume corresponds to order outflows from the same queue we only considered one-minute samples where the best bid price did not change.
-Although it was possible to compute a separate optimal solution for each configuration of the problem parameters (initial queue sizes $Q_{BATS},Q_{NSDQ}$, target size $S$, etc.), we decided to reduce the overall number of distinct solutions by using the same order allocation for similar queue size configurations.
-To estimate these solutions, we separated historical data into terciles (three equal-sized subsamples), sorting the data by $Q_{BATS},Q_{NSDQ}$, and by trading volume in the previous minute $VOL_{BATS},VOL_{NSDQ}$, from low to high values.
-This created $81$ data subsamples (3 per parameter) and we estimated a separate numerical solution for each subsample.
+To further illustrate our method, we applied it to historical tick data using a specific trade example.
+We considered an execution of a moderate-sized order to buy $S=2000$ shares of Microsoft Corporation (MSFT) stock with an execution deadline $T=1$ minute, to be traded on two exchanges - NASDAQ and BATS Z. This liquid stock is traded on multiple exchanges, but for simplicity we considered only these two.
+We assumed in this simulation that rebates are $r_{NSDQ}=0.2$ and $r_{BATS}=0.25$ cents per share which is close to their historical averages.
+The fee was assigned to $f=0.29$ cents per share and the half-spread was set to $h=0.50$ cents per share which is typical for this stock.
+To perform our numerical optimization we used trade and quote (TAQ) data from January to March 2012, and then analyzed its performance on a dataset from April 2012.

+Average queue sizes on NASDAQ and BATS Z in the calibration dataset were equal to 12,392 and 8,179 shares respectively, and average 1-minute market sell order volumes for each exchange were equal to 848 and 922 shares.
+These averages however do not reflect the tails of a volume distribution.
+Figure \ref{fig.data_cdf} shows that in about 15\% of observations the volume of market sell orders during an interval $[0,T]$ was larger than the queue size at time 0, often by thousands of shares.
+In these cases limit orders placed at the back of a queue at time 0 will be filled and our theoretical results show that the likelihood of these tail events drives optimal limit order placement decisions.